davidsenack/RiceBox/README.md

 ## Introduction

 Don't want to deal with installing [Arch Linux](https://archlinux.org/)?
 Don't want to spend [forever configuring](https://www.youtube.com/watch?v=gCRzng7LsQI) every little aspect of your Linux build?
 Want to post screenshots to [r/unixporn](https://www.reddit.com/r/unixporn/)?
-Then ArcoLARBS is for you!
+Then RiceBox is for you!

-ArcoLARBS is an easy to install linux operating system (well, not technically an operating system, but who cares, right?).
-Built on [ArcoLinux](https://arcolinux.com/) (a derivative of [Arch](https://archlinux.org/)) and configured using [Luke Smith's Auto-Bootstrapping Script (LARBS)](https://larbs.xyz/), ArcoLARBS is almost entirely the work of other people.
+RiceBox is an easy to install linux operating system (well, not technically an operating system, but who cares, right?).
+Built on [ArcoLinux](https://arcolinux.com/) (a derivative of [Arch](https://archlinux.org/)) and configured using [Luke Smith's Auto-Bootstrapping Script (LARBS)](https://larbs.xyz/), RiceBox is almost entirely the work of other people.
 But I'm lazy and I don't want to reinvent the wheel (read: reinstall and configure Arch for the hunderdth time), so here we are.

-ArcoLARBS can be installed in about 20 minutes, customized in about five, and before you know it you'll be posting those sweet screenshots to [r/unixporn](https://www.reddit.com/r/unixporn/).
+RiceBox can be installed in about 20 minutes, customized in about five minutes, and before you know it you'll be posting those sweet screenshots to [r/unixporn](https://www.reddit.com/r/unixporn/).
 Because that's why we're really here, right?
 <br>

 ## Installation